superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Interfacing-Detailed-Design.md

   - WebRTC includes built-in error correction algorithms (FEC and CRC), ensuring that the video and audio stream is correct and accurate.
   - WebRTC's client-to-client base structure will allow for ensured privacy because it eliminates the need for server-based storage.
 Also benefiting from this structure is the latency times, WebRTC ensures a low-latency time which is necessary for a medical disaster response.
-  - The latency of <1 ms for real-time audio and video streaming typically has a max range at roughly 33-50 feet on a supported 5 GHz band, and roughly 98-131 feet on a supported 2.4 GHz band.
+  - The latency of <1 second for real-time audio and video streaming has a max range at roughly 33-50 feet on a supported 5 GHz band, and roughly 98-131 feet on a supported 2.4 GHz band.
 The _Archer T4U Plus_ supports, 802.11ac, both 2.4 GHz and 5 GHz bands.
   - The ease of compatibility and integration with WebRTC and WebSockets are essential for the use of the different applications built using programming languages (Python, JavaScript, and HTML).

 #### Programming Languages